hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

-# Spring Jdbc and Vibur DBCP
+# Spring JDBC and Vibur DBCP

 [Vibur DBCP](https://github.com/vibur/vibur-dbcp) is a fast, high-performance JDBC connection pool that provides SQL performance monitoring and logging capabilities.
-The Vibur project includes two modules.
-The first provides a general-purpose object pool.
-Based on this feature, it implements a JDBC connection pool.
+The Vibur project includes two modules: the first provides a general-purpose object pool, and based on this feature, it implements a JDBC connection pool.

 Vibur DBCP itself provides Hibernate and Spring Boot integration, but since Spring Boot 3.5, the built-in `DataSourceBuilder` has officially added support for Vibur DBCP.

-Generate a Spring Boot from [Spring Initialzer](http://start.spring.io), and set up the project as the following
+Generate a Spring Boot project from [Spring Initializer](http://start.spring.io) with the following settings:

 * Spring Boot: `3.5.0-M1`
 * Project: `Maven`
 * Java: `21`
 * Dependencies: `Web, JDBC API, Postgres, Testcontainers`

-Keep other options as they were, download the project, and extract the files into your disk.
-Import the project into your IDE, eg. IntelliJ IDEA.
+Keep other options as they are, download the project, and extract the files to your disk.
+Import the project into your IDE, e.g., IntelliJ IDEA.

-Open *pom.xml* in the project root folder, and add the following dependencies.
+Open *pom.xml* in the project root folder, and add the following dependency:

 ```xml
 <dependency>